prometheuxresearch/docs/docs/sdk/api/rule_inference/index.md

 **Returns**

 - **dict** or **str**:
-  Returns a dictionary containing the inferred schema if successful, or a string error message if an error occurs.
+  Returns inferred Vadalog rule from database or datasource schema.

 ---